scrapinghub/splash/docs/api.rst

 To execute JavaScript code use :ref:`js_source <arg-js-source>` parameter.
 It should contain JavaScript code to be executed.

-Note that many proxies limit the amount of data can be sent using GET, so it is a good idea to use ``content-type: application/json`` POST request.
+Note that browsers and proxies limit the amount of data can be sent using GET, so it is a good idea to use ``content-type: application/json`` POST request.

 Curl example::